Locatalyze

 What age distribution predicts

-Suburbs skewed 25–40 predict strong demand for cafes, casual dining, gyms, childcare and convenience retail.
-Suburbs skewed 60+ predict demand for health services, lower-price dining and service businesses — not boutique coffee or spin studios.
+Suburbs skewed 25–40 (ABS age/income mix) line up with higher visit frequency for cafes, casual dining, gyms, childcare and convenience retail.
+Suburbs skewed 60+ skew toward health services, lower-price dining and everyday services — less spend on boutique coffee or premium fitness.
 This is why the same business can thrive in one suburb and fail 2km away with similar rent.

 Suburb-level demographic data reveals customer profiles that shift dramatically within just a few kilometres.